-As of April 23, Colorado has failed the watershed community to which we belong.
-The Trump-era Navigable Waters Protection (NWP) Rule went into effect in Colorado the day after Earth Day, leaving upwards of 25,000 miles of Colorado streams vulnerable to pollution and construction impacts.
-Ephemeral streams, which respond primarily to precipitation events and flow seasonally, constitute 68% of waters in Colorado, are especially at-risk.
+In April 2020, when the Trump-era Navigable Waters Protection (NWP) Rule went into effect in Colorado, leaving upwards of 25,000 miles of Colorado streams vulnerable to pollution and construction impacts, we saw just how fragile our relationship can be to the watershed community to which Colorado belongs.
+Ephemeral streams, which respond primarily to precipitation events and flow seasonally, constitute 68% of waters in Colorado, were put especially at-risk.

-Up to 50% of all Colorado streams, rivers, and wetlands are at risk of being irrevocably harmed by now-unregulated pollution.
+Up to 50% of all Colorado streams, rivers, and wetlands are at risk of being irrevocably harmed by rollbacks to the Clean Water Act.
 This could lead to numerous harmful outcomes.
 Regardless of their size or frequency of flow, streams and wetlands are connected to downstream waters and strongly influence their function.
 People, birds, and other wildlife gain many beneficial ecological services from freshwater ecosystems such as clean drinking water and wildfire resilience.

 Maps of Threatened Areas

 These maps, created by Coalition partners Trout Unlimited and The Nature Conservancy, illustrate the extent of potential damage to Colorado’s streams and wetlands.
 In each, the darker the color, the higher the percentage of streams or wetlands lost in each watershed.